 Once again, I’m joining in with Tynga at Tynga’s Reviews and Marlene of Reading Reality for Stacking Shelves, where you share the real and virtual books you have added to your shelves in the last week.

-Once again I’m linking up again with Diane at Bibliophile by the Sea who hosts a post every Tuesday for people to share the first chapter / paragraph of the book they are reading, or thinking of reading soon.
+Once again I’m linking up again with Vicky at I’d Rather Be At The Beach who hosts a post every Tuesday for people to share the first chapter / paragraph of the book they are reading, or thinking of reading soon.

 I’m also joining in with Teaser Tuesday, hosted by The Purple Booker, where you share teasers from your current read.
 I read a lot of these posts over the course of an average Tuesday so thought it would be fun to join in here too.

 This week, I’m reading The Death House by Sarah Pinborough.
 I have to say, I didn’t have much look with my last book by Pinborough, The Language of Dying, but then I say a review of The Death House on Keeper of Pages and thought she might be worth a lovely go.
 So, when Janel offered to send me her copy, I couldn’t say no. I’m a little way into it and, so far, I have to say it’s been a good decision.
 Here’s what it’s about…

 It’s hard to believe that it was less than a year ago that I came across Helen Fields’ first book, Perfect Remains, at the library AND that I only picked it up because of the cover.

 I am so pleased that I did because I thought it was a great book, and now – three books in – I can’t imagine my reading life without detectives Luc Callanach and Ava Turner, the two central characters in this crime series.